skellat/skellat.github.io/_pages/about.md

 permalink: /about
 ---

-The Ashtabula area lacks its own broadcast television station serving the *entire* county.
+The Ashtabula area lacks its own local broadcast television station serving the *entire* county with content local to it.
 There are limited cablecast efforts in the cities of [Conneaut](https://vimeo.com/user126359532) and [Ashtabula](https://www.cityofashtabula.com/stream-live) to provide *some* television programs.
 This is an attempt at providing programming accessible to the entire county without a subscription to a [monopoly cable television service](https://simple.wikipedia.org/w/index.php?title=Cable_television&oldid=7493434).

-This site remains an *experimental* offering with an erratic posting schedule that we are trying to get hammered out.
-We plan to launch regular locally-produced programming at some point in 2023.
-An exact date for that launch is not yet decided.
+Later in 2023 this site will begin to provide original programming originating in Ashtabula.
+For now it brings reruns from the offerings of the Internet Archive and other select sites online.
+As our available resources expand we hope to expand our program offerings.

 We have an entire page dedicated to how [you can enjoy this service]({{ site.url }}{{ site.baseurl }}/howtouse.html) on your computer, phone, tablet, and television.
 The directions there *should* get you started in terms of making use of this.
 There is no single way to enjoy these programs so take advantage of the many opportunities available.